 Your priority is to keep yourself and your family or business safe and healthy.
 This can be a difficult task if you don’t have the right preventive tools in place.

 One device you should have installed on your water pipeline is a backflow preventer.
 This tool helps keep your water clean and safe for the ones you care about.
 It’s a vital part of turning off your sprinkler system for the winter season.

-What Is a Backflow Preventer?
+What Is a Sprinkler Backflow Preventer?

 A backflow preventer protects your family or customers from the dangers of water backflow.
 Backflow is the reversed motion of used water and occurs in one of two situations.
 If there is an imbalance in the upstream and downstream pipeline pressures, dirty water can flow backward into your home.